 Step 1: Setup Pre-requisites

-If you already have a droplet or a system then make sure your system have Python 2.7 or 3 and git installed on it.
-As I am starting on fresh Ubuntu droplet, we have to setup the above pre-requisites.
+If you already have a droplet or a system then make sure your system has Python 2.7 or 3 and git installed on it.
+As I am starting on fresh Ubuntu droplet, we have to set up the above pre-requisites.

 apt-get install python-minimal